Living with APS

 Oral contraception, known colloquially as the pill, is the most popular form of birth control.
-However, the ‘normal’ combined pill contains both oestrogen and progestin hormones; oestrogen appears to increase the risk of blood clots: not by forming the clots themselves, but by making the blood more likely to clot.
+However, the ‘normal’ combined pill contains both oestrogen and progestogen hormones; oestrogen increases the risk of blood clots: not by forming the clots themselves, but by making the blood more sticky.

 HRT is regularly prescribed to women suffering from the effects of the menopause.
-However, research has shown that menopausal women who use oral HRT more than double their risk of blood clots in the veins, so it is not recommended that women with APS use any form of HRT.
+However, oral (tablet) HRT more than double the risk of blood clots in the veins, so it is not recommended that women with APS use this form of HRT.

-Most women who are taking anticoagulants such as aspirin or warfarin experience problems with increased blood loss when they have their period.
-It can be so excessive, not only is it extremely inconvenient and uncomfortable, it can also cause anaemia.
-If you are not trying to get pregnant, one very effective solution to this problem is to ask for a Mirena coil to be fitted at your clinic.
+Most women who are taking antithrombotics such as aspirin or warfarin and, especially, the direct oral anticoagulants such as rivaroxaban experience problems with increased bleeding.
+Heavy blood loss can be extremely inconvenient and uncomfortable, it can also cause iron deficiency anaemia.
+If you are not trying to get pregnant and don't have fibroids, one very effective solution to this problem is to ask for a Mirena coil to be fitted at your clinic.
 Once inserted, it releases levonorgestrel (a synthetic form of the female sex hormone progesterone) into the womb which prevents the lining from thickening, thereby reducing the loss of blood each month.

 Most patients with APS will find they suffer with fatigue at some point.
 Fortunately, the fatigue does not tend to be constant and many people find they have good and bad days.